-Trigger points are painful spots in the muscle tissue that radiate pain to other areas of the body and are indications that the body has experienced some form of physiological dysfunction, such as poor posture, repetitive mechanical stress, a mechanical imbalance, or acute trauma.
+Trigger points are painful spots in the muscle tissue that radiate pain to other areas of the body.
+They are also indications that the body has experienced some form of physiological dysfunction, such as poor posture, repetitive mechanical stress, a mechanical imbalance, or acute trauma.

-While booking one trigger point therapy appointment with a licensed massage therapist at a spa or resort while traveling can go a long way to relieving pain on your trip, you will most likely need to schedule several appoints with your masseuse in order to relieve the tension in the knot, as these often build up over years of using the muscle.
+While booking a trigger point therapy appointment with a licensed massage therapist at a spa or resort while traveling can go a long way to relieving pain on your trip, you will most likely need to schedule several appoints with your masseuse or masseur in order to relieve the tension in the knot, as these often build up over years of using the muscle.

 This type of massage therapy can reduce pain, increase movement, and allow the muscles to soften, lengthen, and become stronger.
 Moderate pressure should be used when treating triggers points because you will tense up against the pressure if the therapist presses too hard and the muscle won't relax.